sandstreamdev/std/README.md

 #### slidingWindow

-Returns a new list composed of tuples of the given sliding window length of consecutive elements.
+Returns a new array composed of tuples of the given sliding window length of consecutive elements.

 ##### Type signature